How should I pay when traveling in Europe?

 Cash

-There may be times when it helps to have some cash on hand.
+There may be times when you’ll want to have some cash on hand.
 For example, cash may be useful for paying at local markets or tipping after a meal.
-It can also act as a temporary safety net if your card gets lost or stolen.
+It can also act as a temporary safety net if your credit card gets lost or stolen.

 Traveler’s checks